NRMA: Creation of NRMA and continued RACA involvement

-John Christian Watson became NRA President in 1920 until his death in 1941.
-The National Roads Association restructured as the National Roads and Motorists' Association at the beginning of 1924.
-The aims of the NRMA were to "cover everything necessary for the advancement and protection of motorists in all circumstances," a goal strikingly similar to that of RACA.
-This positioned the NRMA as a competitor as much as collaborator, particularly when it began to employ its own road service "guides."
+Former prime minister Chris Watson became NRA president in 1920 and served until his death in 1941.
+The National Roads Association was restructured as the National Roads and Motorists' Association at the beginning of 1924.
+With a goal strikingly similar to that of RACA, it positioned the NRMA as a competitor as much as a collaborator, particularly when it began to employ its own road service "guides".
 These returned servicemen "of exemplary character" patrolled specific areas, including the popular beaches of Coogee, Bondi Beach and Bronte, or were based at congested spots on the roads out of the city where they could receive messages by phone or relayed by other motorists.

-RACA and the NRMA continued, nevertheless, to work together on issues of shared concern, such as continued lobbying for better roads.
-They shared the same solicitor, Mac Abbott.
-In a joint initiative the Princes Highway was "blazed with a red colour trail."
-Strips of colour banded by white were painted on telegraph posts, fences and trees as part of a network of trails along State highways.

-The NRMA attended a 1925 meeting convened by RACA on traffic regulations, prior to a government traffic conference.
-Together with other motoring lobby groups, including the Motor Traders Association and Newcastle Automobile Club, they resolved to draft suggested reforms.
+The NRMA attended a 1925 meeting convened by RACA on traffic regulations.
+Together with other motoring lobby groups, they resolved to draft suggested reforms.
 Particular concerns included the need for a special traffic court, and a change to the "plethora of danger signs" that had appeared in the streets, accompanied by "frequently incomprehensible signals of police" at intersections.
-As an alternative to the red triangle placed by police at danger spots, the NRMA favoured (and sponsored) the highway lighthouse, a beacon powered by acetylene that could flash for as long as four months without maintenance.
+As an alternative to the red triangle placed by police at danger spots.

 Launch of NRMA Insurance

 By 1925, NRMA had 7,637 members, nearly double the previous year's.
-In that year NRMA formed NRMA Insurance, which also became a sub-agency of Lloyd's of London, and offered household policies in addition to motoring insurance.
+In that year NRMA formed NRMA Insurance, which also became a sub-agency of Lloyd's of London, and offered new household policies in addition to motoring insurance.

-NRMA Insurance now offers a range of insurance in New South Wales, Queensland, South Australia, Western Australia, the Northern Territory, the Australian Capital Territory and Tasmania, including car insurance, motorcycle insurance, home insurance, business insurance, travel insurance, boat insurance, caravan insurance and life insurance, landlord insurance, income protection insurance, bicycle insurance, and comprehensive car insurance.

-MyNRMA

-NRMA is a member-owned mutual organisation offering additional resources to its members and customers.
-In 2018 MyNRMA provided roadside assistance to over 2.6 million members across NSW and the ACT.
-This includes exclusive member discounts on products and services including New South Wales roadside assistance, car servicing, car loans, driver training, batteries, and windscreen replacement.